ShubhamK-Yadav/Darwin-Project-FL/README.md

 **Update these files to:**
 - Adjust number of clients, learning rate, epochs, etc.
 - Match client site names in meta.json with the expected setup.
+- Change path to the data root and split.json within config_fed_client.json.

 ### 6. Run FL Simulation
 To start the FL simulation using NVIDIA FLARE from within prostate/prostate_2D/job_configs/picai_fedsemi/: